Capital controls damage Greek economy less than feared in third quarter

 Gross domestic product shrank 0.5 percent from the second quarter, Friday's seasonally adjusted data from statistics service ELSTAT showed.

-Economists polled by Reuters were expecting a quarterly contraction of 2.7 percent as they factored in the effect of controls that, from the end of June, restricted Greeks to daily withdrawals of 60 euros (42 pounds) from cash machines.
+Economists polled by Reuters were expecting a quarterly contraction of 2.7 percent as they factored in the effect of controls that, from the end of June, restricted Greeks to daily withdrawals of 60 euros ($64) from cash machines.

 "It is clearly a better-than-expected reading, confirming the resilience of the economy that was reflected by other indicators such as retail sales and industrial production," said National Bank economist Nikos Magginas.